SuleimanFarah/sunpy/GSoC-2020-Raahul-Singh.md

 - I have also created a few helper functions to query the HEK database using HEKClient.
 I plan to further work on them and create the SunPy Search Events Object.
 I wish to give this at least four to five days to make this completely merge ready.

 - Taking into consideration, the FIDO project schedule, I shall use the remaining days of this week as a buffer to accommodate any delays.
-If work is completed swiftly, I shall move on to the tasks of the following weeks straightaway.
+If work is completed swiftly, I shall move on to the tasks of the following weeks straight away.

 #### Week 3 - Week 4